anandijain/learning/random/school/quotes.md

 effectually than when he really intends to promote it.
 I have never known much good done by those who affected to trade for the pub- lic good.
+	* Smith 508: The natural effort of every individual to better his own condition, when suffered to exert itself with freedom and security, is so power- ful a principle, that it is alone, and without any assistance, not only capable of carrying on the society to wealth and prosperity, but of surmounting a hundred impertinent obstructions with which the folly of human laws too often incumbers its operations; though the effect of these obstructions is always more or less either to encroach upon its freedom, or to diminish its security.
 	* 651: All systems either of preference or of restraint, therefore, being thus completely taken away, the obvious and simple system of nat- ural liberty establishes itself of its own accord.
 Every man, as long